Keeping Christchurch waterways sediment free

 Dredging helps reduce the severity of smaller flood events as it deepens and widens river channels.
-The Heathcote River Dredging Project set out to provide immediate relief to nearby properties affected by flooding.
+The project set out to provide immediate relief to nearby properties affected by flooding.

-Our job was to fast-track design of the dredging profile and associated bank and landscape works—not a straightforward engineering solution.
+Our job was to fast-track design of the dredging profile and associated bank and river landscape works to manage increasing flooding in Christchurch—not a straightforward engineering solution.
 Along with providing flood relief, we needed to minimise environmental impacts and enhance the planted areas.

 Community feedback to our proposal was positive as our design had great spin-offs, for example the locals were delighted with the removal of over a hundred white poplar trees which they saw as weeds.
 Their dense foliage had created a ‘dark area’ where people regularly partied so clearing it eliminated the associated rubbish build-up and created picnic and sitting areas instead.